qsebring3930/cs2mulch/_pages/insertionsort.md

 The first card **25** is placed face-down to start the collection.

-{% include figure image_path="/assets/images/isort1.png" alt="Sample cards from the Acorn deck." caption="First card, 25 face down." %}
+{% include figure image_path="/assets/images/isort1.png" alt="25 starting the collection." caption="25 starting the collection." %}

 ### Add 06